MiliasV/coaccessibility/README.md

 ## Research
-To learn more about the concept of co-accessibility and how this code has been used for research look at our paper:   https://doi.org/10.1016/j.compenvurbsys.2022.101829
+To learn more about the concept of co-accessibility and how the shared code and data have been used for research look at our paper:   https://doi.org/10.1016/j.compenvurbsys.2022.101829

 <p align="center">
     <img src="https://github.com/MiliasV/coaccessibility/blob/main/img/children_access_ex.png" width="70%">